solo-system/solo-system.github.io/about.md

 And once it was useful to me, it was useful to others, so I opened it up - it's now open source.

+Solo was developed by James Christie (info@solo-system.org) and adopted early for field use by Robin Whytock.

 software was open source, so I could add to itand change it.